alexgorin/pymar/README.md

 Its primary goals are to create very easy way to distribute your calculations in Python and to separate logic of your distributed programs from the way they store their data as far as possible.

+Tools for simplification of working with various kinds of databases will be provided as plugins.
+(Otherwise, there would be too many unnecessary dependencies).

 Version:
 -------
 0.1